mtrocadomoreira/ozzy/docs/docs/user-guide/installation/virtual-environments.md

 ## with conda <small>(recommended)</small>

+!!! note "Note about mamba"
+    All `conda` commands in the following guide can be replaced by `mamba`.
+[Mamba](https://mamba.readthedocs.io/en/latest/index.html) is a faster version of the conda package manager, and is installed by default with miniforge.

 #### Step 1 - Follow online guide

-Follow this great online guide for installing miniforge (a smaller version of conda) and creating virtual environments:
+Follow this great online guide for installing [miniforge](https://github.com/conda-forge/miniforge) and creating virtual environments:

 [Miniforge setup](https://kirenz.github.io/codelabs/codelabs/miniforge-setup/#0)